Community Grant Awards

 Canine Partners is a UK charity transforming the lives of people living with disabilities by training assistance dogs.
 Their amazing dogs are trained to meet the needs of individuals with even the most complex physical disabilities.
 They currently help adults aged 18 and over (both civilians and former service personnel) who have a physical disability or condition that affects their daily life and limits their independence.

-Ellie Foster, Trusts and Grants Manager, Canine Partners said “the £2,000 donation will help ensure our accessible residential accommodation is ready to welcome applicants during their on-site training with their new canine partner.
-We are very grateful to the Toyota Manufacturing UK Charitable Trust for their generous support.”
+Ellie Foster, Trusts and Grants Manager, Canine Partners said “we are very grateful to the Toyota Manufacturing UK Charitable Trust for their continued support and generous donation of £3,000”.

 Circus Starr